 In the same vein, the movement of the standard Samurai, the workhorse calibre 4R35, has also been kept in these upgraded editions offering the same 40h power reserve, the 3Hz frequency, the hand-wound capacity and stop-seconds function.
 The more modern 6R35 is reserved for watches in a higher price range.
 Finally, the overall dial layout is also retained.

 So, what’s changed on these new King Samurai SRPE35K1 and SRPE37K1?
 The updates concern the materials used for the most exposed parts of the watch, in order to offer better protection to shocks and scratches.
 In this instance, the unidirectional diving bezel, with 60-minute scale, now features a glossy black ceramic insert.
 Also, the dial is protected by a sapphire crystal (replacing the mineral crystal of the classic Samurai), with a magnifying glass on top of the date.

 The new King Samurai will be available in two versions, differentiated by their colours and straps.
 The first one, the SRPE35K1, comes with a classic black dial with yellow accents, white lume and silver hands/indexes.
 It is worn on a 3-link stainless steel bracelet with secure lock, push-button release and diving extension.
 The second model, the SRPE37K1, comes with a white dial, darker hands and markers and a black “accordion” silicone strap with steel pin buckle.
 Another novelty for the King Samurai series is the presence of a textured dial – just like the King Turtle – offering a grid-like pattern.

-The new Seiko Prospex Automatic Diver’s 200m “King Samurai” will soon be available in stores.
+The new Seiko Prospex Automatic Diver’s 200m “King Samurai” will be available in August 2020.
 The Black SRPE35K1 will be priced at USD 625 and the white SRPE37K1 at USD 595 – which makes then USD 100 more than a standard Samurai.
 More details at seikowatches.com.